ArthurPleines/command-and-control/README.md

+# You must disable windows defender or zour antivirus software if you want to use this tool

 MerlinRAT: A Comprehensive Command and Control Framework

 MerlinRAT is a highly advanced Command and Control (C2) framework designed for the remote control and management of distributed networks and target systems.
 With its versatile features and advanced capabilities, MerlinRAT is a powerful and complex solution for cyberattacks and security analysis.
 Below is a comprehensive description of this framework.